Promote76/Sovran_Wealth_Fund/replit.md

 # AXIOM: The Foundation of Sovereign Wealth

 ## Overview
 AXIOM is a decentralized finance (DeFi) platform on BSC and Polygon, integrating token management, Proof of Contribution (PoC) staking, liquidity provision, NFT integration, and transparent governance.
 Its purpose is to establish a lawful digital economy where value is derived from participation and contribution, aiming to fuse ancient wisdom with modern cryptography to create a self-correcting network.

+**Real Estate Programs:**
-AXIOM also features the KeyGrow Rent-to-Own program, allocating 20% of platform revenue to help renters achieve homeownership.
+- **KeyGrow Rent-to-Own**: Allocates 20% of platform revenue to help renters achieve homeownership through monthly allocations
+- **Real Estate Investor**: Gas-efficient platform for fractional property investment with 5 earning mechanisms (rental income, appreciation, exit profits, low entry barrier, portfolio diversification)

 ## User Preferences
 Preferred communication style: Simple, everyday language.